MicrosoftDocs/entra-docs/docs/external-id/customers/sample-mobile-app-android-kotlin-sign-in.md

 ms.topic: sample
 ms.date: 04/04/2024
 ms.custom: developer
-#Customer intent: As a developer, I want to authenticate users and call a protected web API from a sample Android mobile app so that I can experience how Microsoft Entra ID for customers work.
+#Customer intent: As a developer, I want to authenticate users from a sample Android mobile app so that I can experience how Microsoft Entra ID for customers work.
 ---

 # Sign in users in sample Android (Kotlin) app